CartoDB/web-sdk/docs/guides/02-using-style-helpers.md

 </div>
 > View this step [here](/developers/web-sdk/examples/maps/guides/using-style-helpers/step-3.html)

 Now we are going to use the `carto.viz.style.colorCategories` helper to assign a different color to each country depending on the `continent` feature property.
-We can leave empty the `options` object or we can specify one or more parameters.
+You can leave empty the `options` object or you can specify one or more parameters.
 Please go to the [reference](ToDo Add link) to view the full list of options and default values for this helper.
 In this example, we are only specifying the color palette.

 ```js
 const countriesColorStyle = new carto.viz.style.colorCategories('continent', { palette: 'teal' });